platanus-hack/platanus-hack-25-team-11/chrome-extension/SETUP_ICONS.md

 Once icons are in place:
 1. Go to `chrome://extensions/`
-2. Click the refresh icon on the Checkout Detector extension card
+2. Click the refresh icon on the Think twice extension card
 3. The icons should now appear properly